openplantpathology/OpenPlantPathology/content/home/people.md

 +++
 # Our leadership

 Meet those who are taking the lead in different fronts within our community including individuals who are established scientists, early career scientists or students.
-Filter by knowledge domain or Leadership type.
+Filter by knowledge domain or leadership type.